FieryCod/holy-lambda/doc/1-02-getting-started.md

   3. Configure a **default** AWS profile via `aws-cli`.
      This is necessary for interacting with AWS from holy-lambda.

-     ```
+     ```bash
      aws configure
      ```

 ## First Project

-1. We'll generate our first project using the `holy-lambda`' project template.
+1. We'll generate our first project using the `holy-lambda` project template.
 This will create a project tree with all the necessary resources to get us started.

-    ```
+    ```bash
     clojure -X:new :template holy-lambda :name com.company/example-lambda :output holy-lambda-example
     ```

     `cd` to the project directory

-     ```
+    ```bash
     cd holy-lambda-example
     ```

     You should see following project structure:

-     ```
+    ```bash
     tree
     .
     ├── README.md
     ├── bb.edn
     ├── deps.edn
     ├── envs.json
     ├── resources
     │   └── native-agents-payloads
     │       └── 1.edn
     ├── src
     │   └── com
     │       └── company
     │           └── example_lambda
     │               └── core.cljc
     └── template.yml

     6 directories, 7 files
     ```

 2. Configure the `bb` (babashka) task runner